not-chciken/TLMBoy/README.md

 | 2         | Hold to not render sprites    |
 | 3         | Hold to not render window     |

-## Command Line Arguments

-* `--boot-rom-path=X`: Specifies the path `X` of the boot ROM.
-Points to "../roms/DMG\_ROM.bin" by default.
-* `--fps-cap=X`: Limits the maximum frames per second to `X`.
-Defaults to the Game Boy's default frame rate of 60 fps.
-* `--headless`: Run the TLMBoy without any graphical output.
-This is useful for CI environments.
-* `--max-cycles=X`: Only execute a maximum number of `X` clock (not machine!) cycles.
-* `--rom-path=X`: Specifies the ROM/game `X` that shall be executed.
-* `--single-step`: Prints the CPU state before the execution pf each instruction.
-* `--symbol-file`: Traces accesses to the ROM and dumps a symbol file (trace.sym) on exit.
-* `--wait-for-gdb`: Wait for a GDB remote connection on port 1337.

 ## Documentation